uma-dev/spring-boot-notes/notes.md

     - Add Java config class
         - @Configuration
     - Add users, passwords and roles
-        - Add support for db for a UserDetailsManager funtion with annotation @Bean
+        - Add support for db tables that contain users and roles for a UserDetailsManager function with annotation @Bean
             - Bean

 ### Bean Scopes